JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ColorSchemes.leonardo
 ```

 The display depends on your working environment.
-If you’re using Juno, for example, the colors in the colorscheme should appear in the Plots window.
+If you’re using a notebook environment, for example, the colors in the colorscheme should appear in the Plots window.

 Otherwise, you’ll see the colors listed as RGB values: